khaimkhani/henon-take-home/README.md

 $ docker compose up
 $ // or docker-compose up
 ```
-The server will run on localhost:8001
+The server will run on localhost:8001 with the admin on http://localhost:8001/admin

 ## Web
 ```